 The Fire Service issues information and guidance on their website which explains the role in much detail.
 The information states that as a firefighter you will need to respond to a variety of emergency situations, dealing with these swiftly and calmly using your training as well as your problem-solving skills and initiative.
 The range of emergency situations includes extinguishing fires, carrying out rescues and responding to road traffic accidents.

-The firefighter fitness test is designed to assess your fitness level as well as your strength and dexterity.
+The fire and rescue service fitness test is designed to assess your fitness level as well as your strength and dexterity.
 When you take part in the fitness test your confidence levels will be under scrutiny and the tests are designed to mimic the various situations you’ll be presented with as a firefighter.
-The fire service needs to ensure that only those with the highest standards of physical fitness are introduced into the challenging situations the role will present during the time you serve as a firefighter.
+The fire service needs to ensure that only those with the highest standards of physical tests where fitness tests are introduced into the challenging situations the role will present during the time you serve as a firefighter.

 When it comes to the firefighter fitness test, there are 6 individual assessments you need to take part in and pass. including: